jay-tux/nexion/player/world_fow_cities.md

  Religion | Most, if not all

 ### Artrane ![anly]
 Like all cities along the Anly, Artrane is a rich city.
-It has a colony (or a satrapy), called Raphoe, in the Holy Lands.
+It has a colony (or a satrapy) called Raphoe, in the Holy Lands.
 It's the only city with a colony left.
 The city centre still consists of the small, halfling-sized homes, but the farther you stray from the central halls (which are actually very large), the more human-sized the buildings become.
 Even though Artrane is ruled by its own patriarchal government, the influence of the *Negosy* is not undeniable.

  Quick overview | <i></i>
  --- | ---